 Of course the further into the night you go, the harder it can be to enforce the rules or time limit.
-Nearly every 12 Pubs this author has ever attended has usually ended with a happy consensus to stay put around bar number six or seven, with fellow 12 Pubs-goers only too happy to enjoy the craic and merriment in the bar rather than brave the cold, rainy December weather in search of another.
+Nearly every Twelve Pubs this author has ever attended has usually ended with a happy consensus to stay put around bar number six or seven, with fellow Twelve Pubs-goers only too happy to enjoy the craic and merriment in the bar rather than brave the cold, rainy December weather in search of another.

-* Originally published in 2014.
+* Originally published in December 2014.